Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

 ## Check notifications

 Notifications are information on active jobs and other actions that has been done on the *Actindo Core1 Platform*, for example downloads, imports, postings, and much more.
-This information is mainly relevant for system administrators and especially helpful in a testing phase.
+This information is mainly relevant for system administrators and developers.
+It is especially helpful in a testing phase.

 #### Prerequisites